notMarque/RomiOnSpeed/Mechanical Design Documentation.md

 ![[Pasted image 20250506163248.png]]
 Top Section View
 ### Other Design Notes
 Board models were exported from KiCAD with 3d models for components included.
 This made implementing them into the design simple; however, having every SMD component 3d modeled is quite resource intensive.
-To co
-Fusion 360's configurable designs feature was used to make b
+To counteract this we made use of Fusion 360's configurable designs feature again to be able to quickly switch between the de-featured board models and the originals.